anacastrosalgado/DLPC/README.md

 Salgado, A., Costa, R., Tasovac, T., Simões, A. (2019).
 [TEI Lex-0 In Action: Improving the Encoding of the Dictionary of the Academia das Ciências de Lisboa](https://elex.link/elex2019/wp-content/uploads/2019/09/eLex_2019_23.pdf).
 In I. Kosem et al. (eds.), *Electronic lexicography in the 21st century.
 Proceedings of the eLex 2019* conference, pp. 417-433, 1-3 October 2019, Sintra, Portugal.
 Brno: Lexical Computing CZ, s.r.o.

+Salgado, A. Costa, R. & Tasovac, T. (2019, conference abstract).
+TEI Lex-0: a good fit for the encoding of the Portuguese Academy Dictionary?
+PowerPoint slides presented at TEI Conference 2019, What is text, really?
+TEI and beyond, 16–20 September, University of Graz, Austria.

 ### Other publications

 Salgado, A., Sina, A., Simões, A., Costa, R., McCrae, J. (2020, in press).
 Challenges of Word Sense Alignment: Portuguese Language Resources.
 In *7th Workshop on Linked Data in Linguistics: Building tools and infrastructure, LREC 2020: LREC 2020 Workshop*, *Proceedings of 7th Workshop on Linked Data in Linguistics: Building Tools and Infrastructure*, Marseille, France.